 ‘Bruce Hayter has been outstanding.
 He takes a keen interest in the work of our organisation.’

 National Autistic Society Trust

 Ansty Village Centre Steering Committee Trust

-- Advises the National Autistic Society on the development agreement for the construction of a new special school for pupils aged 11-19 with autism, together with community facilities, in Lambeth, London.
+- Worked with the National Autistic Society (NAS) for a number of years.
+Recent work has centred on the development agreement for the construction of their new Vanguard School, a new 78 place special school for pupils aged 11-19 with autism, together with community facilities, in Lambeth, London.

 Cancer Research UK

 Royal National Institute for the Blind